 Costa Rica is known internationally for its towering forests and abundant coastline, but what about its food?
 As an agricultural society, Costa Rica is well stocked with fruits, vegetables, and grains.
-These find their way into the majority of dishes, whether it’s a staple like \*gallo pinto\* or a new, international-styled offering.
+These find their way into the majority of dishes, whether it’s a staple such as gallo pinto or a new, international-styled offering.

-San José has a wide range of restaurants, as do most of the country’s top destinations.
-In such places you’ll not only find traditional Costa Rican cuisine, but also international options like French, Italian, German, and Spanish.
+San Jose has a wide range of restaurants, as do most of the country’s top destinations.
+In such places, you’ll not only find traditional Costa Rican cuisine, but also international options including French, Italian, German, and Spanish.
 Adventurous eaters can sample a number of different culinary styles and enjoy fresh, locally sourced meals.
 Rural areas tend to have more basic offerings.

-Both gallo pinto and casados are known as comida típica (“typical food”).
-You’ll find similar offerings across Costa Rica, especially at local restaurants called sodas.
-Sodas serve low-cost, home-styled meals.
+Both gallo pinto and casados are known as comida típica ('typical food').
+You’ll find similar offerings all across Costa Rica, especially at local restaurants called sodas.
+Sodas serve low-cost, homestyle meals.

 Browsing a Costa Rican menu, you’re likely to come across several arroz (rice) dishes.
 Most often, the rice is fried and offered with pollo (chicken) or gambas (shrimp).
 Gallos — tortillas stuffed with meat, cheese, or beans — are quite popular as well, as are empanadas, tamales, and tortas (sandwiches on buns).